Make Your Logs Work for You

 START FREE TRIAL

-Filtering by Event Time
+Filtering by event time

 With the Event View window open, expand the Windows Logs option.
 Then, right-click Application and click on Filter Current Log.